plasticuproject/DoodleNet/README.md

 **cuDNN** https://developer.nvidia.com/cudnn </br>
 >**Note**: You may need to register an NVIDA Developer account to access the Cuda Toolkit and cuDNN downloads page. </br>

-Inside a  python virutual environment, clone this repository and install the libraries in requirements.txt:
+Inside a  python virtual environment, clone this repository and install the libraries in requirements.txt:
 ```
 git clone https://github.com/plasticuproject/DoodleNet.git
 cd DoodleNet